-We depend heavily on the success of our lead product, Soliris, which was approved in the United States and in Europe in 2007 and in Japan in 2010, for the treatment of PNH.
-If we are unable to increase sales of Soliris in the United States, Europe and Japan, or commercialize Soliris in additional countries, or for additional indications, or if we are significantly delayed or limited in doing so, our business may be materially harmed.
+We depend heavily on the success of our lead product, Soliris.
+If we are unable to increase sales of Soliris or obtain approval or commercialize Soliris in new territories for the treatment of PNH, aHUS or for additional indications, or if we are significantly delayed or limited in doing so, our business may be materially harmed.

-Our ability to generate revenues will depend on commercial success of Soliris in the United States, Europe and throughout the rest of the world and whether physicians, patients and healthcare payors view Soliris as therapeutically effective and safe relative to cost.
-Since we launched Soliris in the United States in April 2007, almost all of our revenue has been attributed to sales of Soliris, and we expect that Soliris product sales will continue to contribute to a significant percentage or almost all of our total revenue over the next several years.
+Our ability to generate revenues will continue to depend on commercial success of Soliris in the United States, Europe, Japan and in a number of key markets in the rest of the world and whether physicians, patients and healthcare payers view Soliris as therapeutically effective and safe relative to cost.
+Since we launched Soliris in the United States in April 2007, essentially all of our revenue has been attributed to sales of Soliris, and we expect that Soliris product sales will continue to contribute to a significant percentage or almost all of our total revenue over the next several years.